myspc-development/art-test/docs/admin-guide.md

 # ArtPulse Admin Guide

 See the [User Guide](user-guide.md) for instructions that attendees follow when interacting with events and the calendar.
+For a feature overview refer to the [README](../README.md).

 ## RSVP Management